Muellersen/Recommender-Systems/README.md

 # Recommender-Systems
-A recommender system based on k nearest neighbor.
+A recommender system based on a simple version of k nearest neighbor.
+Simple UI made with tkinter.
+I used the ml-latest-small dataset from https://grouplens.org/datasets/movielens/
 ## How to use

 - install python from https://www.python.org/downloads/ and make sure to add python to PATH